Reachability Preservers: New Extremal Bounds and Approximation Algorithms: Introduction

+\emph{Distance preservers} are subgraphs that preserve distance between demand pairs, not just reachability.
+Distance preservers have been extensively studied, and they work as a primitive for other problems in network design \cite{BCE05,CE06,BV16,Bodwin21sicomp,AB16soda,AB17jacm, GR17, CDKL17, CGMW18}.
+Some prior work for distance preservers has direct implications for reachability preservers.
+For example, the following theorem follows from an argument in prior work on distance preservers: \begin{theorem} [\cite{Bodwin21sicomp}] Let $\rs(n)$ be the largest value such that every graph $G = (V, E)$ whose edge set can be partitioned into $n$ induced matchings has $O\left(\frac{n^2}{\rs(n)}\right)$ edges.
+Then all $G, P$ has a reachability preserver on $O(|P|)$ edges whenever $|P| = \Omega\left(\frac{n^2}{\rs(n)}\right)$. \end{theorem} It is known that $\rs(n)$ is a superconstant function; in particular, the current bounds are

+due to \cite{Fox11, Elkin10, Behrend46}.
+Another theorem that follows directly from the same paper gives a lower bound in the ``subset'' setting: \begin{theorem} For all positive integers $n, d, \sigma$, there is an $n$-node graph and a set of $|S| = \sigma$ source nodes such that any reachability preserver $H$ of the demand pairs $S \times S$ has size

+\end{theorem} This theorem is proved for \emph{undirected distance} preservers in \cite{Bodwin21sicomp}, but the construction happens to use a layered graph.
+It can thus be converted to a lower bound on reachability preservers by simply directing the edges down the layers.

+We next discuss some other work more indirectly related to reachability preservers. \emph{Pairwise spanners} are a relaxation in which distances between demand pairs only need to be preserved \emph{approximately} \cite{Woodruff06,CGK13,KV15,Parter14,Kavitha17}.
+A \emph{distance preserving minor} is a small minor of $G$ that preservers all distances in $P$ approximately \cite{Gupta01,CXKR06,EEST08,BG08,EGKRTT14,KNZ14,CGH16,GR16,GHP20,KR20,Cheung18,Filtser19}.
+Although pairwise spanners are most commonly studied for undirected graphs, there are other notions of sparsification more amenable to directed graphs.
+A \emph{roundtrip spanner} is a sparse subgraph in which all pairwise \emph{roundtrip} distances ($\dist(u, v) + \dist(v, u)$) are approximately preserved \cite{CW04,RTZ08,PRSTV18, CDG20}.
+Perhaps most related to ours are \emph{transitive closure spanners} \cite{BGJRW12,Raskhodnikova10}, which also focus on preserving reachability properties.
+The goal there is to find a small graph (not necessarily subgraph) that has the same reachability relation as the input graph, and which has diameter as small as possible.

-In the special case of $P=\{s\} \times V$, there has been exciting recent progress in the fault-tolerant setting \cite{PP13,Parter15,BCR16,Chou16} which essentially studied the following question: Given a graph $G$ and a source $s$, what is the sparsest subgraph $H$ such that for all nodes in $v$ there are at least $k$ node (or edge) disjoint paths in $H$ iff there are in $G$.
+In the special case of $P=\{s\} \times V$, there has been exciting recent progress in the fault-tolerant setting \cite{PP13,Parter15,BCR16,Choudhary16, GK17, Parter15} which essentially studied the following question: Given a graph $G$ and a source $s$, what is the sparsest subgraph $H$ such that for all nodes in $v$ there are at least $k$ node (or edge) disjoint paths in $H$ iff there are in $G$.
 The questions we study are the special case of $k=1$, but we consider more than one source.
-A related question for planar graphs was studied by Thorup \cite{Thorup04} in his seminal work on distance oracles.
-There is also a lot of recent interest in \emph{terminal embeddings} where one tries to embed from one metric to another while approximately preserving the distances of a given set of terminals (see \cite{filtser16} and the references therein).
+Recently, follow-up work to this paper by Chakraborty and Choudhary~\cite{CC20} studied general fault-tolerant reachability preservers in the general pairwise setting.